gkaggarwal/Round_Key_Attack/README.md

-This repository contains the code of AES implementation and Round Key Attack.
+This repository contains the code of AES implementation (Software and Hardware implementation) and Round Key Attack (Software).